from napari_convpaint.conv_paint_model import ConvpaintModel

 plt.show()

-Create a model using DINOv2
+Creating a model using DINOv2 as feature extractor#

 # create new dataset